-Of course regardless of whether you use a manual or electric toothbrush nothing can beat getting your teeth professionally cleaned by our dental hygienist, Sophie.
+Of course regardless of whether you use a manual or electric toothbrush nothing can beat getting your teeth professionally cleaned by our dental hygienist, Arthur.

 Want To Find Out More?

-To find out more about the benefits of using an electronic toothbrush or to make an appointment to get your teeth professionally clean by Sophie please call us on 07 5443 2800.
+To find out more about the benefits of using an electronic toothbrush or to make an appointment to get your teeth professionally clean by Arthur please call us on 07 5443 2800.